5 Things Parents Should Know About Alcohol Abuse Before Sending Their Kid to College

 5. Parents Do Influence Their Children’s Drinking

 Don’t assume your children aren’t listening or following your example.
-What parents say and do regarding alcohol can have a positive influence on teen and college drinking.
+What parents say and do regarding alcohol and treatment for alcoholism can have a positive influence on teen and college drinking.
 The message you send matters.

 Many parents think that allowing their children to drink in moderation as teens is a healthy way to teach responsible drinking.
 The idea is that when alcohol is a forbidden fruit, children will be more likely to drink excessively later.